 Somerset Swim Club is open to both Somerset and non-Somerset families.
-Current club members range in age from under 5 to over 70!
-The Swim Club is an avenue for swimmers to compete, at regular club meets and also against members of other clubs.
+Members range in age from under five to over 70!
+The Swim Club is an avenue for swimmers to compete at both intra-club (recreational) and interclub (competitive) meets.

-In addition to the Swimming Club, the Somerset Swim Academy provides a well developed programme open to all the public that caters for all swimmers from Learn to Swim, development of juniors and seniors and Masters swimming.
+In addition to the Swimming Club, the Somerset Swim Academy provides a strong programme open to the public that caters for all swimmers from Learn to Swim, development of juniors and seniors and Masters swimming.

-The Swimming Academy runs out of wonderful facilities with three heated pools and has a fully qualified and experienced coaching team under Head Coach, Forrest Butcher, including Graeme McDonald, who has coached swimmers to the Australia Swim Team and former Olympic Champion, Ashley Callus.
-I do not hesitate to recommend the Swimming Academy to you.
+The Swimming Academy with three heated pools and has a fully qualified and experienced coaching team under Head Coach, Forrest Butcher, including former Olympic Champion, Ashley Callus who leads the High Performance programme.